googleapis/google-cloud-cpp/release/howto-update-conan-package.md

 ## Verify your environment is able to build the current Conan package

-We will use `TAG=2.15.1` and `UTAG=2_15_1` and `LATEST=2.12.0` in these examples. `LATEST` represents the latest version in Conan, `TAG` represents the version we want to add to Conan.
+We will use `TAG=2.15.1` and `UTAG=2_15_1` and `LATEST=2.12.0` in these examples. `LATEST` represents the latest version in Conan, and `TAG` represents the version we want to add to Conan.
 It is common to skip several `google-cloud-cpp` releases as it may take months to complete one update.

 If you have not used Conan in a while, you may want to remove any stale
 directories: